-Ellen’s research interests are in the fields of women's writing, Irish, American, and Canadian literature, and writing and diasporic identity.
+My research interests are in the fields of twentieth-century women's writing, Irish, British, and North American literature, transatlantic literary studies, writing and revolution, anti-colonial history and intergenerational memory, and migration and diasporic identity.

-She featured as a panellist on an RTE Radio 1 Book Show programme dedicated to the life and work of Maeve Brennan and coordinated a series on Women Writers and Irish America for The Irish Times to celebrate the centenary of Brennan's birth.
-She also appeared in the BBC1 documentary 'Imagine...
+I contributed to an RTE Radio 1 Book Show programme dedicated to the life and work of Maeve Brennan and in 2017 coordinated a series on Women Writers and Irish America for The Irish Times to celebrate the centenary of Brennan's birth.
+I was also one of the academic consultants for, and appeared in, the BBC1 documentary 'Imagine...
 Margaret Atwood' (directed by Katy Homan and presented by Alan Yentob).

-Ellen has research interests in twentieth-century women's writing, Irish, American, and Canadian literature, writing and diasporic identity, and transatlantic literary relations.
-She has also published on life writing, self-fashioning and dandyism, New York magazine culture, and James Joyce and influence.
-Her work has appeared in Women: A Cultural Review, Journal of Gender Studies, Irish Studies Review, The Irish Review, and Éire-Ireland.
+I have research interests in twentieth-century women's writing, Irish, British and North American literature, writing and diasporic identity, and transatlantic literary relations.
+I have also published on life writing, self-fashioning, New York magazine culture, and James Joyce and influence.

-Her second book, Women and Exile in Contemporary Irish Fiction, was published by Palgrave Macmillan in 2013.
+My second book, Women and Exile in Contemporary Irish Fiction, was published by Palgrave Macmillan in 2013 and was reviewed in The Journal of Interdisciplinary Feminist Thought, Irish Studies Review, Irish University Review, The Canadian Journal of Irish Studies, The Irish Review, and The London Irish Feminist Network Newsletter.
 An early review of the book concluded: ‘McWilliams makes a major contribution to the study of contemporary Irish fiction as well as to the study of the Irish diaspora.
 Although this is certainly a scholarly book and McWilliams shows a broad and deep understanding of an enormous range of scholarly and theoretical texts, her writing is so direct and clear and her arguments so carefully made that this work will be of interest to and readable by many people outside of the field of literary study… In short, McWilliams gave me a new way of thinking about this fiction, which is exactly what we hope for when we begin reading a scholarly work but all too seldom find’ (Professor Maureen Reddy, Journal of Interdisciplinary Feminist Thought).

-She is a member of the Editorial Advisory Board of Margaret Atwood Studies and Irish Studies Review and is a reader and reviewer for Women: A Cultural Review, Contemporary Women’s Writing, Journal of Gender Studies, Irish Studies Review, The Canadian Journal of Irish Studies, and Canadian Literature.
+I am a member of the Editorial Advisory Board of Margaret Atwood Studies and Irish Studies Review and am a reader and reviewer for Women: A Cultural Review, Contemporary Women’s Writing, Journal of Gender Studies, Irish Studies Review, Irish University Review, The Canadian Journal of Irish Studies, and Canadian Literature.

 Awards for Research